wofsauge/IsaacDocs/docs/EntityPlayer.md

 Will return first player of pair characters or current form of characters with multiple forms.

+???- note "Note"
+	* When called on Jacob or Esau, returns Jacob
+	* When called on Tainted Forgotten or Tainted Forgotten's Soul, returns Tainted Forgotten
+	* When called on any other character, returns that character
 ___
 ### Get·Max·Hearts () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }